poem for poet: Joy Harjo

 melding into her pitch black jacket

-an uninterrupted flowing velvet river
+an uninterrupted flowing river of velvet

-she, a radiant silhouette, like the haloed total solar eclipse that would occur later that year
+like the haloed total solar eclipse that would occur later that year, in August

-her first words: “i feel The Lake so very present in me.” / her voice weighted by the very earth in her throat
+her first words: “i feel The Lake so very present in me.”

 later,